Day 1: Tokyo Airport Pick-up

 Welcome to Japan!
-Upon your arrival in Tokyo, we will provide a shared car transfer from the airport to our carefully selected hotel in the downtown area.
-However, if you arrive after 20:30, you’ll need to arrange your own transportation to the hotel or book a private pickup with us.
+Upon your arrival in Tokyo, we will arrange a shared car transfer from the airport to our carefully selected hotel in the downtown area before 20:30.
 Have a good night’s rest and get ready to embrace your Tokyo tour tomorrow!

 |

-Day 2: Tokyo: Tsukiji Outer Market, Meiji Jingu Shrine, Imperial Palace, Senso-ji Temple
+Scheduled Attractions: Tsukiji Outer Market, Meiji Jingu Shrine, Imperial Palace, Senso-ji Temple with Kaminarimon Gate and Nakamise-dori Street, a distant view of Tokyo Skytree

 |

-Day 3: Tokyo - Hakone (Mt.
-Fuji, Owakudani Valley, Lake Ashi Cruise) - Tokyo
+Day 3: Tokyo - Hakone and Mt.
+Fuji - Tokyo

 Cherry Blossom in Japan